 Oliver Byron’s Next Performance …

-A famous actor who lived in and loved North End and its people, Oliver Doud Byron financed and built a structure on Atlantic Avenue for local firemen back in 1890.
-The “Byrons” were officially incorporated by 1898.
-Edward W. Reid was the first president.
-After a suspicious third-floor fire (in the lodge room) in April 1907, the original firehouse was torn down and quickly replaced with a new building.
+A famous actor who lived in and loved North End and its people, Oliver Doud Byron financed and built the first structure for local firemen on Atlantic Avenue in 1890.
+The “Byrons” were officially incorporated by 1898 (Edward W. Reid was the first president).
+After a suspicious third-floor fire (in the lodge room) in April 1907, the original firehouse was torn down and quickly replaced with a new building that year.
 Hyer & Wright did the construction for $4,400 and J.H.
 Sutphen was the architect.

 When he died in October 1920 in Long Branch, Byron was hailed as a “pioneer actor on the American stage” by the Long Branch Daily Record.
-Born in Frederick City, Maryland in November 1842 (first appearing on the stage at age 14), he would spend 48 consecutive summers in the city.
-Known as the “Summer Mayor of North Long Branch,” at one point he owned eight large seashore cottages in North Long Branch and Monmouth Beach.
+Born in Frederick City, Maryland in November 1842 (first appearing on the stage at age 14 in a Charles Dickens play), he enjoyed “48 consecutive summers” in the city.
+Known as the “Summer Mayor of North Long Branch,” at one point he owned eight large seashore cottages in North Long Branch and Monmouth Beach (which he offered up for summer season rentals).

-The OB fire company membership will consolidate with the Neptune Hose Company No. 1.
 Dr. James O. Green (“Father” of the Long Branch Fire Department) founded the Neptune company in September 1877.
-An early physician in town, he died in 1916.
 His father, Capt.
 James Green (1800–1863) started the US Life-Saving Service at Green’s Pond (now Takanassee Lake).
 The family also started the Takanassee Beach Club in 1932.

 Here are some Oliver Byron-related images: